Hindenburg disaster resources for junior high modern history between two wars book list

 What happened to the Hindenburg?

 All right, we all know what happened to the Hindenburg.
-I know as a young kid I was fascinated to learn about the Hindenubrg disaster, and it’s certainly a topic brought up in books and movies all the time.
-However, my kids are being chrono-journalists thanks to their Byline writing curriculum, and we had to do a bit of research about the Hindenburg disaster, so I’ve put together some great Hindenburg disaster resources that we used for our research.
+I know as a young kid I was fascinated to learn about the Hindenubrg disaster, and it’s certainly a topic brought up in books and movies all the time, and I think it was in at least one history lesson.
+However, my kids are becoming chrono-journalists thanks to their Byline writing curriculum, and we had to conduct some research about the Hindenburg disaster, so I’ve put together some great Hindenburg disaster resources that we used for our research.

 resources to learn about the Hindenburg disaster